aalfiann/directus-custom/README.md

 ## The Idea
 When you're using the free version of Directus, they're packaging it using Docker Image as default.

+The problem is:
+- You're can't run Directus in most shared hosting providers.
+- You're hard to create or test a custom extension.
-So you're limited, you can't bundle your project and you will always redesign your new project everytime.
+- You're limited, you can't create a boilerplate for your project
+and you will always redesign your new project with fresh/empty directus collections.

 The purpose of this project is to make you easier to develop your project with Directus.
 Just code like the way you did to other NodeJS apps.